Okaythis/OkayRNModule/README.md

 ```

 ### **Update Okay with Token received from Firebase (Android and iOS)**
-You will need to update Okay with the push notification token for the Android or Firebase
+You will need to update Okay with the push notification token for an Android device or Firebase
 registration token generated for the iOS device.

 #### Firebase